cysouw/diathesis/text/c02_structure.md

 b.
 Der Mann erinnert sich an den Krieg.
 :::

 This diathesis is a combination of two different remappings ~~[OBJ › SBJ]~~ and ~~[SBJ › Ø]~~, with the first being a promotion on the macrorole hierarchy and the second a demotion.
-However, because the second remapping ~~[SBJ › Ø]~~ is a larger jump on the hierarchy, the complete combination is categorised as a ~~demotion~~.
+Crucially, because the demotion part ~~[SBJ › Ø]~~ is a larger jump on the hierarchy than the promotion part ~~[OBJ › SBJ]~~, the complete combination is categorised as a ~~demotion~~.

-So, in summary, the role-remapping in the diathesis [@last] is categorised as:
+So, in summary, the role-remapping of the diathesis [@last] is categorised as summarised below.
+This information also informs the place in the book where this diathesis will be discussed: Reflexive voice is Chapter [-@sec:reflexive], demotion that includes the subject in the macrorole pattern is always Section 5 within each chapter, and consequently, this diathesis can be found below the heading ~~[OBJ › SBJ › Ø]~~ named 'reflexive antipassive' in [@sec:reflexive-anticausative-governed-preposition].

 1. ~~Diathesis~~: reflexive antipassive+governed preposition
 2. ~~Remapping Pattern~~: ~~[NAP | –NP]~~
 3. ~~Local Group~~: reflexive antipassive
 4. ~~Macrorole Pattern~~: ~~[OBJ › SBJ › Ø]~~
 5. ~~Promotion/Demotion~~: demotion
+6. ~~Voice~~: reflexive marking

 ## Stacking {#sec:intro-stacking}

 ### Combining diatheses

-Different diatheses can be applied one after the other, forming ~~stacks~~ of diatheses.
+Different clause alternations (both diatheses and epitheses) can be applied one after the other, forming ~~stacks~~ of diatheses/epitheses.
 The term 'stacking' is introduced here explicitly in opposition to 'subordinating'.
 Subordination leads to non-coherent multi-clause constructions, while stacks always remain coherent and thus monoclausal.
+My impression is that much of modern syntactic theory could be drastically simplified by strictly distinguishing between stacking and subordinating.

 Stacked diatheses can lead to convoluted role-remappings.
 A beautiful example of such stacking of diatheses is given by Dixon [-@dixon2014: 252] for the Amazonian language Paumarí.
 Here, the root *noki‑* 'to see' is transparently related to the meaning 'to show' through a series of derivational diatheses, viz. *noki‑* 'to see', *noki-a‑* 'to be visible', *na-noki-a‑* 'to become visible', and finally *na-noki-a-hi‑* 'to make become visible' i.e. 'to show'.

 German does not have that many morphologically bound mechanisms for diathesis, though there are incidental examples that come close.
 For example, the verb *liegen* 'to lie' changes with ablaut to *legen* 'to lay' (see [@sec:case-umlaut-causative]), which in turn can take a preverb to form *be-legen* 'to cover' (see [@sec:preverb-applicative-antipassive]).
-However, when the perspective is broadened beyond bound morphology and all different kinds of German diatheses are considered, then it turns out that stacking of diatheses is extremely widespread.
+However, when the perspective is broadened beyond bound morphology and all different kinds of German diathesis are considered, then it turns out that stacking of diatheses is extremely widespread.

 In many cases, the different steps in a stack can be easily disentangled by carefully observing the formal marking of the diathesis.
 For example, the construction in [@next c] includes both a preverb *be‑* and a reflexive pronoun *sich* and it turns out that these are applied in turn to make a stack of two diatheses.
 Starting with the verb *antworten* 'to answer' with a governed preposition *auf* [@next a], the applicative preverb *be‑* changes the prepositional phrase to an accusative [@next b], see [@sec:preverb-applicative].
 Subsequently, the reflexive anticausative turns the accusative into a nominative and drops the nominative agent [@next c], see [@sec:reflexive-anticausative].